 #3 Plan It Up

-Everything is achievable, once you break it down into small manageable steps.
+Everything is achievable once you break it down into small manageable steps.
 Planning is key to bringing concrete, sustainable changes in any facet of our life.
 Developing habits that transform our body and mind will need at least some level of planning.
 And that’s something most of us fail to do.

 We do not need to plan every minute of our day to make the most of it, fitness-wise at least.
-All we need to do is plan how we will incorporate those two or three healthy habits in an otherwise busy schedule.
+All we need to do is plan how we will incorporate those two or three healthy habits into an otherwise busy schedule.
 The better you plan, the easier it is to follow.

 #4 Reward Yourself